The health benefits of stretching every day

 "In patients with any chronic medical problem there is an increased risk of low mood or depression, and fitness is a positive and natural way to help minimise this problem."

-Fitness also helps to create a community of like-minded people, providing a fun social activity that brings disabled and able-bodied people together.
+Fitness also helps to create a community of like-minded people, providing a fun social activity that brings disabled people and able-bodied people together.

 After a period of inactivity, it can sometimes feel like a challenge to know how to start an exercise regime, especially with a physical disability.
 Dom Thorpe, a personal trainer who specialises in disability training, shares his advice and top tips.